Alamofire/Alamofire/Documentation/Usage.md

 AF.request("https://httpbin.org/delete", method: .delete)
 ```

 It's important to remember that the different HTTP methods may have different semantics and require different parameter encodings depending on what the server expects.
-For instance, passing body data in a `GET` requests can cause timeouts or other errors when communicating with servers that don't support that configuration.
+For instance, passing body data in a `GET` request is not supported by `URLSession` or Alamofire and will return an error.

 Alamofire also offers an extension on `URLRequest` to bridge the `httpMethod` property that returns a `String` to an `HTTPMethod` value: